How To Start a Blog That Can Become a Source of Income

 Start a blog in Blogger.com and see how it feels to become a blogger.
 Write your content, and focus on developing a regular blogging schedule first.

-Once you feel ready to “level up”, look for a webhosting company and migrate to a self-hosted WordPress blog.
+Once you feel ready to “level up”, look for a web hosting company and migrate to a self-hosted WordPress blog.
 That’s what I did actually, my address used to be readytoberich.blogspot.com.
 I transferred after 3 months.

 For people who are really serious about blogging:

-Get unlimited disk space and unlimited bandwidth by signing up with Dreamhost.
-They are my current webhosting company.
-Your domain name is free for life if you get them as your webhost, but be ready to spend at least $8.95 a month for the webhosting service of your WordPress blog.
+Your domain name is free for life if you get them as your web host, but be ready to spend at least $2.59 a month for the web hosting service of your WordPress blog.

-Of course, you can sign up wherever you want – just be sure that whichever webhosting company you choose, you actually know someone who is using them so you can get honest feedback first with regards to the quality of their service.
+Of course, you can sign up wherever you want – just be sure that whichever web hosting company you choose, you actually know someone who is using them so you can get honest feedback first with regards to the quality of their service.

-Moreover, you can always just stick with Blogger.com for the webhosting and blogging platform; and just buy your own domain name – I have friends who have been successful at this route.
-Just be sure that you read and understand their terms of use so your blog won’t get flagged as inappropriate and get deleted.
+Moreover, you can always just stick with Blogger.com for the web hosting and blogging platform; and just buy your own domain name – I have friends who have been successful at this route.

 I guess that’s all you need to know about creating and setting up a blog, at least the technical side of it.
 So before I end, let me give you some final tips: